 My day was off to a great start, as I arrived in Heathrow (sans bags), boarded the Heathrow Express to Paddington Station (15 minutes, can’t be beat) then purchased an oyster card and made my way to Oxford Street via the underground.
 This is where I’ll start by saying I love the London Underground.
 I wish ALL large cities had such an extensive line.
 In many ways it makes me miss NYC and Washington DC, as those are the only places in the US where it’s even remotely as easy to get around (though NYC is especially tricky for getting east to west or visa-versa).
 By the end, I’d traveled on every line aside from Waterloo & City and East London.
 Andie gave me bonus points for having also taken the Hammersmith & City Line (the pink line), as she said that one is typically a tricky one for people to manage.

 I started my shopping at Oxford Street, which oddly was one of the only streets I’d been on before in London.
 I decided I was going to enjoy my language vacation and look for some boots.
 It’s amazing how much you forget you engage in conversation when shopping once you’re back in your native tongue.
 I didn’t go into every store on the street, but I did go in every department store, as I’d heard of Debenhams and John Lewis before through work and vendors, and House of Fraser was the spot where I bought my wedding shoes.
-But, really, the most interesting/impressive store of all was Selfridges (if you’re not familiar, there was a whole PBS/BBC series about this place…where and old coworker said I look like/remind him of Agnes).
-I also can’t think of a time where I was surrounding by more designer everything than in there.
+But, really, the most interesting/impressive store of all was Selfridges (if you’re not familiar, there was a whole PBS/BBC series about this place…where an old coworker said I look like/remind him of Agnes).
+I also can’t think of a time where I was surrounded by more designer everything than in there.
 I’m now wishing I’d taken pictures, as it was the largest and most impressive department store I think I’ve ever been inside.

 After I walked up and down Oxford Street, I decided to head down another large high street – Regent Street.
 Here I was looking for an Anthropologie (which I found), and surprisingly saw an old coworker (who I think still works there) exiting as I entered (small world, really small world).
 Upon Sarita’s recommendation I also checked out the Kate Spade store before I decided it was time for lunch.
 I meandered off of Regent Street toward Soho and decided I’d eat at Chipotle (I know, I know, but they don’t have them in Toulouse and it’s hard to turn down a burrito when you’re eating alone).
 Oddly, another woman who was shopping at Kate Spade showed up about 10 minutes after me.
 The Soho area was very cute, peppered with boutiques and shops.
 I’ve heard it’s lively at night, and I believe it.

 After lunch I wandered through Chinatown then onward toward Piccadilly Circus (seemed super touristy).
 I was surprised to see SO many of the telephone booths.
-They are everywhere vs. in the US I think you might struggle to find a payphone on most city blocks.
+They are everywhere vs. in the US I think you might struggle to find a pay phone on most city blocks.

 From there I continued onward toward Westminster with a stop by St. James’ Park, first.
 This is a really pretty area, and it was clear fall was on its way.
 I love everything about the ivy covered buildings.